circuits/circuits/docs/source/dev/processes.rst

 - New Bug Reports are submitted via: http://bitbucket.org/circuits/circuits/issues
 - Confirmation and Discussion of all New Bug Reports.
-- Once confirmed, a new Bug is raised in `Pivotal Tracker`_ into the Icebox.
+- Once confirmed, a new Bug is raised in our `Issue Tracker`_
+- An appropriate milestone will be set (*depending on current milestone's schedule and resources*)
+- A unit test developed that demonstrates the bug's failure.
+- A fix developed that passes the unit test and breaks no others.
+- A `Pull Request <https://bitbucket.org/circuits/circuits/pull-request/new>`_ created with the fix.

+  This must contains:
+  - A new or modified unit test.
+  - A patch that fixes the bug ensuring all unit tests pass.
+  - The `Change Log <https://bitbucket.org/circuits/circuits/src/tip/CHANGES.rst>`_ updated.
+  - Appropriate documentation updated.
+- The `Pull Request <https://bitbucket.org/circuits/circuits/pull-request>`_ is reviewed and approved by at least two other developers.

 Feature Requests